mcbrunette33/HornedBeast/README.md

 ## Day three

-- Number and name of feature:
+- Number and name of feature: Gallery of Horns

-- Estimate of time needed to complete:
+- Estimate of time needed to complete:3 hrs

-- Start time:
+- Start time:1:30pm

-- Finish time:
+- Finish time:5pm

 - Actual time needed to complete:

+- was able to catch up alot today.
+I still need to add more CSS and create flex boxes into the app.
+Thanks David for your help today!
+My friend was able to help me with a few of the problems I was having today as well.